(and they have nothing to do with POPIA really)

 #5 Legal compliance

 Achieving legal compliance brings with it a reduction in the risks of restrictions on processing activities, fines and lawsuits.
 POPIA will establish a new Information Regulator who will have wide ranging powers to prohibit the processing of PI which it deems unlawful.

 The Information Regulator can impose administrative fines of up to R10 million.

-Last but not least data subjects will be able to bring claims for damages against offending businesses and POPI provides that the Information Regulator can bring these claims on their behalf.
+Last but not least data subjects will be able to bring claims for damages against offending businesses and POPIA provides that the Information Regulator can bring these claims on their behalf.

 Need help to get started?
 We would love to help.
-We do POPI, big time.
+We do POPIA, big time.
 Get in touch!